SimonGiampy/Ing_Sw_Progetto_Polimi_2021/README.md

 * __GUI app__: graphical user interface (needs JavaFX to be installed).
 * __CLI app__: command line interface (emojis and special characters are shown only when executing it via the IntelliJ Idea run terminal).

-Before executing the programs, make sure the terminal is set in the correct directory.Write this code in command line in order to execute an application.
+Before executing the programs, make sure the terminal is set in the correct directory.
+Write this code in command line in order to execute an application.
 ```shell
  java -jar PSP17-server_app.jar